Local Normal Forms of Noncommutative Functions: Introduction

-Our results also have application to divisorial contractions to a curve.
-There is an extensive literature \cite{Tziolas1,Tziolas2,ducat16} on extremal ($K$\nobreakdash-negative) divisorial contractions in the presence of terminal singularities, but the $K$\nobreakdash-trivial divisorial contractions from smooth varieties considered here are much less studied (see \cite{Wilson} in the Calabi--Yau context).
+Our results also have applications to 3-fold divisorial contractions to a curve.
+Whilst there is an extensive literature \cite{Tziolas1,Tziolas2,ducat16} on extremal ($K$\nobreakdash-negative) divisorial contractions in the presence of terminal singularities, the $K$\nobreakdash-trivial case considered here is much less studied, aside from the notable \cite{Wilson}.

+In contrast to the previous section \S\ref{geo cor section intro}, the analogue of the Donovan--Wemyss \cite{DW1} conjecture for divisorial contractions to a curve remains open.
+A positive solution to this conjecture would immediately imply that the normal forms in Table~\ref{tab!one} give the full classification of 3-fold divisorial contractions to a curve, exactly as in \S\ref{geo cor section intro} where the normal forms in Table~\ref{tab!zero} classified flops.
+For now, whilst the generalised conjecture remains open, our noncommutative normal forms still have many consequences, and give unexpected predictions.

+First of all, our control of normal forms allows us to constrain possible deformations of the fibres, by classifying the contraction algebras that can arise.